t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Common aspects of IoT Edge computing service platforms are summarized here:

 Computing devices:
-: IoT gateways ({{sec-iot-gateways}}, {{sec-gateway-platforms}}) represent a common class of IoT Edge computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
+: IoT gateways ({{sec-iot-gateways}}, {{sec-gateway-platforms}}) represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
 IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT and many specialized IoT protocols, while the gateway communicates with the distant cloud using typically HTTP and WebSocket.
-Virtualization platforms enable the deployment of virtual Edge computing functions, including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
+Virtualization platforms enable the deployment of virtual edge computing functions (as VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
 End devices as computing devices are envisioned in fog architecture and research projects, but are not commonly used as such today.

 Service models:
-: Physical or virtual IoT gateways can host application programs built using an SDK.
+: physical or virtual IoT gateways can host application programs built using an SDK to access local services through a programmatic API.
 Edge cloud system operators host their customers' applications VMs or containers on servers located in or near access networks.
 These application have access to edge service APIs.
 For example, mobile network services include radio network information, location, bandwidth management.
 In a cloud-like service model, service providers consume low-level edge platform APIs and offer high-level APIs to their own customers' applications.
 This cloud-like model can be offered as an edge cloud service, or as an hybrid cloud service covering edge and distant cloud.

 Management:
-: Life cycle management of services and applications on physical IoT gateways is often cloud-based.
+: life cycle management of services and applications on physical IoT gateways is often cloud-based.
 Edge cloud management platforms and products ({{sec-cloud-management-platforms}}, {{sec-cloud-platforms}}) adapt cloud management technologies (e.g. kubernetes) to the edge cloud, i.e. to smaller, distributed computing devices running outside a controlled data center.
 Services and application life-cycle is typically using a NFV-like management and orchestration model.

 Communication services:
-: The platform typically includes services to advertise or consume APIs, and enables communicating with local and remote endpoints.
+: the platform typically includes services to advertise or consume APIs (e.g. Mp1 interface in ETSI MEC supports service discovery and communication), and enables communicating with local and remote endpoints (e.g. message routing function in IoT gateways).
 The service platform is typically extensible by edge applications, since they can advertise an API that other edge applications can consume.
 IoT communication services include protocols translation, analytics and transcoding.
-Communication between Edge computing devices is enabled in tiered deployments or distributed deployments.
+Communication between edge computing devices is enabled in tiered deployments or distributed deployments.

 Storage models:
-: An edge cloud platform may enable pass-through without storage, local storage (e.g. on IoT gateways).
-Some edge cloud platforms use a distributed form of storage, e.g. an ICN network or a distributed storage platform.
+: an edge cloud platform may enable pass-through without storage, local storage (e.g. on IoT gateways).
+Some edge cloud platforms use a distributed form of storage, e.g. an ICN network (e.g. NFN nodes can store data in NDN, {{sec-nfn}}) or a distributed storage platform (e.g., such as Ceph, {{sec-cloud-management-platforms}}).
 External storage, e.g. on databases in distant or local IT cloud, is typically used for filtered data deemed worthy of long term storage, or in some cases for all data, for example when required for regulatory reasons.

 Computing models:
-: Stateful computing is supported on platforms hosting native programs, VMs or containers.
+: stateful computing is supported on platforms hosting native programs, VMs or containers.
 Stateless computing is supported on platforms providing a "serverless computing" service (a.k.a. function-as-a-service), or on systems based on named function networking.

 Network traffic patterns:
-: Network traffic is typically high volume uplink with throttling by Edge computing devices (or deferred to off-peak hours or using physical shipping); and downlink for control and software updates.
+: in many IoT use cases, network traffic is high volume uplink with some form of traffic reduction enabled by processing over edge computing devices; alternatives to traffic reduction include deferred transmission (to off-peak hours or using physical shipping); downlink includes control traffic and software updates.
+Other, downlink-heavy traffic patterns are not excluded but are more often associated with non-IoT usage (e.g. video CDNs).

 # Challenges for IoT and Impacts of Edge Computing {#sec-challenges}